pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-2/index.md

 Introducing the latest release of CLI for Microsoft 365

 [CLI for Microsoft 365](https://aka.ms/cli-m365) is a cross-platform command-line tool that allows you to manage your Microsoft 365 tenant and SharePoint Framework projects.
-This minor release introduces a number of new administrative commands as well as a tone of awesome improvements.
+This minor release introduces a number of new administrative commands as well as a ton of awesome improvements.

 > Explore the [release notes](https://aka.ms/cli-m365/notes) to discover an array of exciting features and improvements that will revolutionize your Microsoft 365 journey.

 ## What's new

-### Azure Active Directory
+### Microsoft Entra

 With this release, we've introduced a new group of commands that allows you to manage administrative units.
 An administrative unit is a Microsoft Entra resource that can be a container for other Microsoft Entra resources.
 It may contain only users, groups, or devices.